AnnaTernova/AnnaTernova/README.md

 - 💞️ I'm seeking for opportunity to transform ideas into digital reality. <br>
 - 🌱 I'm passionate about creating software and tools to make a difference in people's lives.

-Hi there!
-I'm Sebastian.
-Welcome to my GitHub profile.

 ### About my experience

 I've been programming for nearly 2 years and I'm extremely passionate about this field.
 My main interests revolve around MERN technologies (MongoDB, Express.js, React.js, Node.js), which I actively work with in my daily job.
 Over this time, I've gained a solid foundation in these technologies and I'm constantly expanding my knowledge.